Dr Dre beats any Olympic rap with headphone tactics

 Sports psychologists say blocking out distractions can help athletes focus and get into "the zone" while listening to the right kind of music before a big race can also help psyche athletes up to go for gold.

-A host of athletes have arrived at their events in London sporting Beats, including British diver Tom Daley and Chinese gold medallist swimmer Sun Yang.
+A host of athletes have arrived at their events in London sporting Beats, including British diver Tom Daley and Chinese gold medalist swimmer Sun Yang.

 British footballer Jack Butland tweeted: "Loving my new GB Beats by Dre #TeamGB #Beats."